One of the most enjoyable ways to spend an afternoon in London is indulging in Afternoon Tea somewhere fabulous, as slowly as possible.

 Oblix on the 32nd floor of The Shard has the best views in London for High Tea along with spectacularly modern takes on traditional high tea fare.

 Occasionally they do high tea specials focussing on a local event or anniversary and they do offer gluten-free.

 Duck egg and truffle mayonnaise sandwiches play a starring role, as do the scones with spectacular gourmet condiments including fresh, natural honeycomb.
 But don’t go here for the food, go for the view.

 This is all about the views of London, from every angle possible, and what a pretty town she is.

 Best of you want: A gorgeous London themed high tea

 This high tea is fabulous for the London focussed tourist (or local) who wants to indulge in all things London.
 The creativity within the presentation is incredible, and more like art than food.

 The Gherkin (white and dark chocolate delight), The Shard (carrot cake and milk chocolate), Big Ben (lemon curd tart) and all major landmarks are featured amongst the indulgent cakes and treats.

-This really is creativity at its very best, and the crockery and setting compliments the detailed designs on offer.
+This really is creativity at its very best, and the crockery and setting complements the detailed designs on offer.
 The room is lovely and bright and filled with natural light.

 If coffee is what you are looking for in London, check out this guide here.